brendenk1/BluetoothStack/README.md

 * Provide a simplified interface to troubleshoot the system
 * Provide a simplified interface to scan for peripherals with simplified error reporting
 * Provide a Combine interface for available peripherals to connect to
+* Provide a Combine interface to manage connected peripherals
+* Provide a Combine interface to monitor connecting peripherals
+* Provide a simplified interface to connect to a peripheral

 ## Components